Nifty June futures trade at small premium

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, fell 0.74% to 14.605.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, rose 1.77% to 15.06.

-Adani Ports & Special Economic Zone, Reliance Industries and Adani Enterprises were the top traded stock futures contracts in F&O segment for June expiry.
+Reliance Industries, State Bank of India and Tata Steel were the top traded stock futures contracts in F&O segment for June expiry.

 The June F&O contracts will expire on 24 June 2021.